giftos1/programming-guide/Programming-Patterns.md

 ```

 So, as you design your decision structures, recognise what each pattern is for and how it applies to your situation.
-E.g., You would not use the "if, if, if" pattern for determining a grade (F, C, HD...) from a percentage - you know that would be inefficient since those grades are mutually exclusive - as soon as we know what grade it is, we don't need to ask any more.
+E.g., You would not use the "if, if, if" pattern for determining a grade (F, C, HD...) from a percentage because you don't want multiple outcomes (grades) - you know that would be inefficient since those grades are mutually exclusive - as soon as we know what grade it is, we don't need to ask any more.

 ### Boundary conditions
 (This applies to both decision and repetition structures so it's here between them.)